kagandikmen/CS61C_Self-Study/README.md

 # UC Berkeley CS61C - Lab Assignments of the Class of Fall 2020

+This is the repository for my self-study process of CS61C offered by UC Berkeley.
+For my answers, see branch "sandbox".
 The course webpage can be found [here](https://inst.eecs.berkeley.edu/~cs61c/fa20/).

 ## Progress